Awe0/Color-Jam/README.md

 - **Dynamic Grid Reset**: When the grid fills up, it resets with new randomly blocked cells, increasing the challenge each round.

 ## 📜 How to Play:
-1. **Place Pieces**: Select and place colored pieces by clicking on empty cells within the grid.
+1. **Place Pieces**: Place colored pieces by clicking on empty cells within the grid.
 2. **Rotate**: Use the rotate button to switch the orientation of the piece and fit it into the grid.
 3. **Scoring**: Each placed piece earns you points.
 Keep playing and accumulate the highest score possible.
 4. **Grid Reset**: When the grid is completely filled, it resets with new blocked cells, making the game progressively harder.